hieudn1995/YuiBot/README.md

 # YuiBOT

-**NodeJS Discord bot with playing music ability and ultilities for administration and entertaining.**
+**NodeJS Discord bot with the ability to play music from Youtube and utilities for administration and entertainment.**

 **References:**
  - https://developer.mozilla.org/en-US/docs/Learn/JavaScript